Random-Devil-with-internet/Evidence_Guide/Html.md

 ```

 ## Reflection
-Now that I have leraned how to use html to make the structure of a website and how to  I ahve gained knowledge about
+Now that I have leraned how to use html to make the structure of a website and how to add content eg. text and images.
+I have gained knowledge about how webites are made, edited and the behind the scenes of websites.
+This experience will assit me in the making of assignment 1 for the website that I will have to build.